A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Problem Definition

 Here, $I$ denotes the set of all intersection agents in the network.

-Let $U$ denote the set of regional agents.
-Each region $\mathcal{R}_k$ is associated with a nonempty regional agent set $U_k \subseteq U$, with $|U_k| \ge 1$ (e.g., a single shared agent or multiple/hierarchical regional agents).
-At runtime, each intersection agent $i \in \mathcal{R}_k$ queries a designated regional agent $u(i) \in U_k$ for control. where $u_i$ denotes the regional agent assigned to coordinate control for intersection $i$ within region $K$.
-The general problem formulation in this setting is depicted in Figure \ref{fig:problemdef}.
+Let $U$ denote the set of all regional agent sets.
+Each region ${R}_k$ is associated with a regional agent set $U_k \in {U}$, with $|U_k| \ge 1$ \eqref{eq:U-def}. $U_k$ contains a single shared agent or multiple regional agents.
+At runtime, each intersection agent $i \in {R}_k$ queries a designated regional agent $u_i \in U_k$ for control, where $u_i$ denotes the regional agent assigned to coordinate control for intersection $i$.
+The general problem formulation in this setting is depicted in Fig. \ref{fig:problemdef}.